St. Augustine Beaches

 South Ponte Vedra Beach

-South Ponte Vedra Beach is located in northern St. Johns County and just south of Ponte Vedra, which is home base for the PGA Tour, the Players Championship each spring, and the Association of Tennis Professionals Tour.
+South Ponte Vedra Beach is located in northern St. Johns County and just south of Ponte Vedra, which is home base for the PGA Tour, The Players Championship each spring, and the Association of Tennis Professionals Tour.
 You’ll find many resorts, upscale shopping opportunities and parks.
 However, beach access is limited and no vehicles are permitted on the beaches.

 Location: North A1A about 20 minutes from downtown St. Augustine.